Principles underlying efficient exciton transport unveiled by information-geometric analysis

-Additionally, we account for a finite temperature phonon environment, which couples to our transport network through site-dependent displacements with interaction Hamiltonian $\hat{\mathcal{H}}_{I,\ phonon} = \sum_i^N \hat{\sigma}_i^z \otimes \sum_k g_k ( \hat{c}_{i,k} + \hat{c}^\dagger_{i,k} )$, where $\hat{\sigma}_i^z$ is the Pauli $z$-operator of site $i$, $\hat{c}^{(\dagger)}_{i,k}$ is the annihilation (creation) operator of local phonon mode $k$, and $g_k$ is the associated coupling constant.
+Additionally, we account for a finite temperature phonon environment, which couples to our transport network through site-dependent displacements with interaction Hamiltonian $\hat{\mathcal{H}}_{I,\ phonon} = \sum_i^N \ket{i}\!\bra{i} \otimes \sum_k g_k ( \hat{c}_{i,k} + \hat{c}^\dagger_{i,k} )$, where $\hat{c}^{(\dagger)}_{i,k}$ is the annihilation (creation) operator of local phonon mode $k$ and $g_k$ is the associated coupling constant.
 For computational convenience, we assume weak to moderate system-environment couplings that are adequately described with a Bloch-Redfield master equation~\cite{OQS:BreuerPetruccione}.
-In this formalism, the vibrational environment primarily leads to phonon-assisted transitions between system eigenstates with rates determined by the phonon spectral density~\cite{OQS:GaugerHeatPumping}, for which we consider three different forms:
+This vibrational environment leads to phonon-mediated eigenstate transitions with rates determined by the phonon spectral density $J(\omega)$~\cite{OQS:GaugerHeatPumping}.

-Here, $\lambda_{ph}$ controls the overall system-phonon coupling strength. $J_1$ is closest to microscopically-derived spectral densities, with high-frequency cutoff $\omega_c$ and ambient temperature $T_{ph}$ reflected in the Bose-Einstein occupation ($n_{ \rm BE}$). $J_2$ and $J_3$ correspond to flat spectral densities at zero and infinite temperature, respectively; the Heaviside step function $\Theta(\omega)$ accounts for phonon absorption only being possible with $T_{ph}>0$ K. Within our non-secular Bloch-Redfield treatment, the environment's influence for $J_3$ simplifies to a pure dephasing Lindbladian, as used in many previous studies of exciton transport~\cite{QT:OptimalNetworks, QT:EffCohTransport, QT:Centrosymm, QT:MomentInertia}.
-Note that $\lambda_{ph}$ corresponds to a re-organization energy in Eq.~\eqref{eq:Jw1}, whereas in Eq.~\eqref{eq:Jw2} it represents a decoherence rate; however, we shall simply refer to $\lambda_{ph}$ as the `phonon coupling strength' in all cases.
-Further, assuming equal $\lambda_{ph}$ for all sites, we can neglect Lamb-Shift terms which are then inconsequential to the dynamics.